anishp5/Marketing-Blog/index.md

 # Tweeting Tesla: Best Friends or Worst Enemies
-*By: Anish Prakash, Andiya Singh Bhandari, Tejdeep Iddum, Ajay Raigaga*
+*By: Anish Prakash, Anidya Singh Bhandari, Tejdeep Iddum, Ajay Raigaga*
 *May 2025*

 ## The Loudest Brand Voice in Business